-TotalFinder has support for macOS 10.11 (El Capitan) and macOS 10.12 (Sierra), but cannot be installed on a normally configured machine due to System Integrity Protection (SIP).
+TotalFinder has support for macOS 10.11 (El Capitan) up to macOS 10.13 (High Sierra), but cannot be installed on a normally configured machine due to System Integrity Protection (SIP).

-This article will tell you how to configure your machine to allow installation by modifying the SIP setting temporarily.
+This article can help you how to configure your machine to allow installation by modifying the SIP setting temporarily.

 If you decide to modify the settings, you will be able to install TotalFinder.
 Just to be clear...

 Your machine may be less secure when System Integrity Protection is not running.
 It is entirely your decision to modify the settings.

 How to install TotalFinder by turning off System Integrity Protection

 We now recommend turning off SIP to install TotalFinder, and to turn it back on again after it has been installed.

 TotalFinder will guide you through the process via notification dialogs.
 Please check the TotalFinder installation page for general installation steps.
 This document explains SIP-specific steps.